Introduction to the School-Age Care Profession

 Offered in partnership with the Wisconsin Afterschool Network, this course fulfills the first introductory noncredit course requirements for a lead position (teacher) in a school-age program as specified in DCF Chapter 251 for group child care in Wisconsin’s Administrative Code as it applies to school-age care.

-We are happy to offer this class free to the first 300 registrants courtesy of the Wisconsin Afterschool Network.
+We are happy to offer this class free to participants, courtesy of the Wisconsin Afterschool Network.

 Date: Open enrollment – Register anytime